danini-the-panini/mittsu-opengl/README.md

 If you just want to see what Mittsu can do and how to do it, take a peek inside the `examples` folder.

+### JRuby

+JRuby support is still a work in progress.
+This is mainly due to subtle behavioural differences in Fiddle.

+On macOS JRuby must be started with the `-J-XstartOnFirstThread` argument for GLFW to work.
+This is necessary because most GLFW functions must be called on the main thread and the Cocoa API requires that thread to be the first thread in the process.
+GLFW windows and the GLFW event loop are incompatible with other window toolkits (such as AWT/Swing or JavaFX).

+(Otherwise you have to extract and use the custom `libglfw_async.dylib` from [LWJGL3](https://www.lwjgl.org))

 ## Contributing

 1. Fork it ( https://github.com/danini-the-panini/mittsu-opengl/fork )